Spain Digital Nomad Visa Guide (2024)

 Where to work in Santa Cruz de Tenerife

-Best coworking space, with the highest Google rating and number of voters, is The Zen Den Coworking Tenerife (5.0 stars from 116 reviews).
+Best coworking space, with the highest Google rating and number of voters, is Coworking Espacio Kernel (4.9 stars from 71 reviews).

-Although there are plenty of coworking spaces in the city, you can also go to wonderful seaside bars, cafes, or even public places with wi-fi and work from there occasionally.
+Although there are plenty of coworking spaces in the city, you can also go to wonderful seaside bars, cafes, or even public places with wi-fi and work from there.

 Las Palmas — Spanish low-price heaven for digital nomads